Maravedis/plutonium-issues-doc/README.md

 * LordDusk#0001 God-Emperor of the community
 * flameweave000#0001 for writing the browser extension
 * Surge#4715 for general awesomeness and writing the macro tool
-* Lyra for writing windows stuff (seriously though, thank you, I'm helpless)
+* Lyra214#6717 for writing Windows stuff (seriously though, thank you, I'm helpless)